rockdisc/Book-of-Knowledge/Home.md

 ## Todo

 > [!todo]  Today
-> - [ ] get cards for the Aff

 > [!warning]  Run On
  > - [ ] Work on/finish the Session planning
-> - [ ] Start writing characters down so I can actually use bases for that

 > [!info] Later
 > - [ ] Debate Band Camp Send
 > - [ ] Do Physics assignment
+> - [ ] Get rid of BLANK User files, replace them with the character pages and properties.
 > - [ ] Organize the notes I just titled main

 > [!hint]  Long Term